rahul-prasad04/CODSOFT/README.md

 - Outputs the result of the operation.
 - Handles invalid inputs gracefully.

-# Demo Video of the Simple Calculator
+## Demo Video of the Simple Calculator

 https://github.com/user-attachments/assets/bdfb7a26-e841-4744-b006-1d056fc0368a

 *How to Use*:
+2. Run the script:
+   bash
+   python calculator.py
 1. Run the 'calculator.py' file in any Python IDE or terminal.
 2. Follow the on-screen instructions to input numbers and choose an operation.
 3. The result will be displayed instantly.

-# 2. Password Generator
+## 2. Password Generator
 *Description*:
 A tool to generate strong and secure passwords for users based on their preferences.
 *Features*: